 Price and Availability

-The Kingston HyperX Cloud Gaming Headset is now widely available and has a current retail price (as of today) of $79.99 with free shipping here.
+The Kingston HyperX Cloud Gaming Headset is now widely available and has a current retail price (as of today) of $79.99 here.
 Kingston is offering a 2 year warranty for the HyperX Cloud with free technical support.
 You might find the price a little bit higher compared to other gaming headset, but I’m pretty sure the audio quality won’t be as good as this one.
 Well if it did, other features might not be present with some cheaper competition.
 Believe it or not, this product has been rated 5 out of 5 stars by satisfied customers who bought it.

 Kingston HyperX Cloud Gaming Headset Review: Conclusion